I. Preview

 Darkmoon supports GPU acceleration when available, but GPU configuration depends entirely on your host environment.

-There are two major supported setups:
+There are three supported setups:

-| Environment | GPU Setup Method |
+| Environment | GPU Vendor | Setup Method |

-| Native Linux (Debian/Ubuntu) | NVIDIA driver + NVIDIA Container Toolkit |
+| Native Linux (Debian/Ubuntu) | NVIDIA | NVIDIA driver + NVIDIA Container Toolkit |

-| Windows + Docker Desktop + WSL2 | Windows driver + Docker Desktop GPU integration |
+| Windows + Docker Desktop + WSL2 | NVIDIA | Windows driver + Docker Desktop GPU integration |

 Darkmoon does not install GPU dependencies automatically to avoid breaking system configurations.